Azores elected best destination for 2016 by National Geographic’s dutch magazine “Traveler”.

 Placed at 28° 08' W and 37° 43'N, together with S. Miguel it is part of the Eastern Group of the Azores.
 It is located at 102 km (55 mi) from S. Miguel.
 It is the southernmost island of the archipelago and it is also the closest one to continental Portugal.
 It has an area of approximately 97,5 km² (37,6 mi²), with a maximum length of 18 km (9,7 mi) and 10 km ( 5,4 mi) of width.

-The island's discovery is, still today, uncertain.
+To this day, the island's discovery is still uncertain.
 However, it is thought to have been discovered by Portuguese sailors, who docked between 1427 and 1432.
-It was the first island to be populated.
+It was the first Azorean island to be populated.
 The Portuguese sailors, which came mostly from Algarve, settled on the north coast of the island (Praia de Lobos) close to the settlement of Anjos.
-Later, in 1493, returning from Columbus' first voyage to America, the crew had disembarked on Anjos.
+Later, in 1493, returning from his first voyage to America, Columbus landed on Anjos.

-For transportation in the island of Gonçalo Velho, you may opt for renting a vehicle from a rent-a-car service, take a taxi, or make use of the public transport bus, which connects virtually every place in the island.
+For transportation in Santa Maria, you may opt for renting a vehicle from a rent-a-car service, take a taxi, or make use of the public transport bus, which connects virtually every place in the island.

 Small seaside location, has a fishing port and natural pools.
 Visit the chapel where Columbus had mass celebrated when returning from America.